DEVELOPING MEMORY AND COGNITION LAB

 Google Scholar Profile

-Dr. Mahy is an Associate Professor at Brock University.
+Dr. Mahy is a Professor at Brock University.
 She received her Hon BSc in Psychology from the University of Toronto, PhD from the University of Oregon, and completed a postdoctoral fellowship at the University of Geneva.

 Dr. Mahy is the director of the Developing Memory and Cognition Lab.
 Her research is funded by NSERC, SSHRC, and an Early Researcher Award from the